TritonDataCenter/triton-go/README.md

 # triton-go

-`triton-go` is a client SDK for Go applications using Joyent's Triton Compute and Object Storage (Manta) APIs.
+`triton-go` is a client SDK for Go applications using Triton Compute and Object Storage (Manta) APIs.

 The Triton Go SDK is used in the following open source projects.